aileks/macos-dots/README.md

 ### My dotfiles repo for both macOS and Linux

-#### Dotfiles for Zsh, Yabai, WezTerm, Sketchybar, Skhd, Zellij, Zed, and Neovim
+Main has dots for Zsh, Yabai, WezTerm, Sketchybar, Skhd, Zellij, Zed, and Neovim Checkout the [linux](https://github.com/aileks/dotfiles/tree/linux) branch for i3wm.